 -T: DBMS table to enumerate (fetched table name)

 –columns: enumerate DBMS database columns

 Get data from a table

-Slowly and gradually we have penetrated much details of database but last and most important step is to retrieve information from inside the columns of a table.
-Hence at last we will generate a command which will dump information of users table.
+Slowly and gradually we have penetrated many details of the database but last and most important step is to retrieve information from inside the columns of a table.
+Hence, at last, we will generate a command which will dump information of users table.

 –dump: dump all information of DBMS database

-Here from given screenshot you can see it has dump entire information of table users, mainly users table contains login credential of other users.
-You can use these credential for login into server on behalf other users.
+Here from the given screenshot, you can see it has to dump entire information of table users, mainly users table contains login credential of other users.
+You can use these credential for login into the server on behalf of other users.

 This will give you all information at once which contains database name as well as table’s records.

 Author: Aarti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
 Contact here